+91 9850899363 Affiliated to

 Trimbakeshwar Temple in Nashik

-The Trimbakeshwar Temple in Trimbak, Maharashtra, is a sacred destination where devotees of Lord Shiva seek solace and forgiveness for their sins.
-The story of Ganga's descent as Godavari and the manifestation of Lord Trimbakeshwar, representing Brahma, Vishnu, and Mahesh, is central to its significance.
+The Trimbakeshwar Temple in Nashik, Maharashtra, is a sacred destination where devotees of Lord Shiva seek solace and forgiveness for their sins.
+The story of Ganga's descent as Godavari and the manifestation of Lord, representing Brahma, Vishnu, and Mahesh, is central to its significance.
 The Godavari River's divine presence and the scenic beauty of Brahmagiri and Gangadwar hills make this place spiritually cleansing.
 The temple, crafted in black stone, adds to the sanctity, providing a sense of redemption for pilgrims. .

 Rudrabhishek